WindowStations/VB6NameSpaces/README.md

 Progress updates:
 * Error warnings were resovled for obsolete functions.
 Class errors due to missing/wrong-type properties/params were hooked up.
 * A VB.NET form designer is coming along nicely.
-Developers will be able to design VB.NET forms utilizing the existing control classes that don't have a visible UI.
+Developers will be able to design VB.NET forms utilizing the existing control classes under the hood, that are not visible in the toolbox.
 Thus avoiding the limitation of the VBA/VB6 property windows and the limitations of hybrid controls.
 * Refinements have been made to begin the completion of the code base.
 Individual constructor subs will have the same parameter order as their VB.NET counterparts.